 Over the years, the organization had many accomplishments and the campaign continued to grow.
-In 1977, payroll deduction was instituted and after that $15,000 - $70,000 increases were achieved.
+In 1977, payroll deduction was instituted, and major monetary increases were achieved.
 In 1983, Burke County United Fund merged with the Lovelady United Fund in Valdese to create one umbrella charity for the entire county.
 In 1987, a full-time Executive Director, Joyce Mills, was hired for the first time.
 In 1994, Burke County United Fund changed to Burke County United Way.
 1999 saw the first ONE-MILLION-dollar campaign.
 In 2016, the organization celebrated its 60th anniversary and noted having invested more than $27,000,000 back in the community.

 Today, Burke County United Way continues to drive change and meet needs.
 The organization is in the process of adapting its business model to meet the changes in the philanthropic market place.
 Plans are to diversify funding streams; facilitate community ‘listen and learn sessions’ to target needs and stakeholder interests; enhance donor stewardship and communication; and demonstrate and market community impact.
 Burke County United Way is committed to collaborative partnerships that “improve lives by mobilizing the caring power of communities around the world to advance the common good.”